martinjohndyer/FAIR_Code_design/episodes/Principles.md

 ---
-title: "Don't touch your code anymore!"
+title: "Principles of Code design"
 teaching: 10
 exercises: 2
 ---

 :::::::::::::::::::::::::::::::::::::: questions

-- How can you modify your code configuration without touching it?
+- How to write maintainable, readble, resusable and scalable code?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Using configuration files
+- Be familiar with standard principles of code design
-- Demonstrate how to create a simple command line interface
+- Understand what they mean and how to apply them

 ::::::::::::::::::::::::::::::::::::::::::::::::